LBognanni/WritingDelightfulPRs/text.md

 <a href="https://github.com/LBognanni/WritingDelightfulPRs/blob/main/text.md"><img src="markdown.png" style="width:2em;" title="Read this presentation as markdown" /></a>
 <a href="https://github.com/LBognanni/WritingDelightfulPRs"><img src="https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png" style="width:2em;" title="Github repo" /></a>
 ]

 ---

+layout: true

+.title[
+    Writing delightful PRs]

+---

+## Why are Pull Requests a thing?

+- They didn't use to be before git!
+- They are a request for the Reviewer to `pull` your changes
+- Nowadays, they also do other things, like running automated tests
+- Most reviewers also don't pull your branch any longer, but inspect your changes online

+### Why do we PR?
+ - To run automated tests
+ - To create a beta artifact
+ - To have our code checked by a human before being deployed to clients
+     - Ultimately, to avoid bugs & incident
+ - They are also a useful artifact to investigate those bugs that do reach production

+---

+## Why bother?

+ - 💪 **Mastery, craft & purpose**
+    - You're not just a code producing machine
+ - ⚡ Help your team running more efficiently

+## Do you do all the things?
+ - No, not all the time.
+But I should!

+---
 ## 1️⃣ Write small PRs